|This is an unofficial version.

 The Low Carbon Government Office is hereby established.

-The office consists of a director and such other employees appointed in accordance with The Civil Service Act.
+The office consists of a director and such other employees appointed under Part 3 of The Public Service Act.

 The office is responsible for developing and implementing policies, strategies and initiatives to reduce greenhouse gas emissions and promote sustainable operations by government departments and government agencies and entities prescribed by regulation.